 - Continuously monitors the BOSH Agent running on each virtual machine and recreates the VMs as required

-The BOSH Resurrector continuously monitors the status of all virtual machines in an PAS deployment.
+The BOSH Resurrector continuously monitors the status of all virtual machines in an PCF deployment.
 The Resurrector also monitors the BOSH Agent on each VM.
 If either the VM or the BOSH Agent fail, the Resurrector recreates the virtual machine on another active host.